Operation Greeley: Operation

 Vietnamese speculated that the regiment had probably planned to attack Dak Seang on the moonless night of 6 August.

 By mid-August, contact with PAVN forces decreased, leading the Americans to conclude that they had withdrawn across the border.
-The 2/503rd remained at Đắk Tô along with the 3rd ARVN Airborne Battalion to carry out a sweep of the Toumarong Valley north of Đắk Tô and the suspected location of a PAVN regimental headquarters.
+The 2/503rd remained at Đắk Tô along with the ARVN 3rd Airborne Battalion to carry out a sweep of the Toumarong Valley north of Đắk Tô and the suspected location of a PAVN regimental headquarters.

 Aftermath

 The operation ended on 11 October.
 The 173rd Airborne Brigade redeloyed to Phú Yên Province.
 The bulk of the ARVN Airborne units were then returned to their bases around Saigon for rest and refitting.